microsoft/Windows-driver-samples/tools/dv/samples/DV-FailDriver-WDM/README.md

 See [Deploying a Driver to a Test Computer](https://docs.microsoft.com/windows-hardware/drivers/develop/deploying-a-driver-to-a-test-computer) for details on how to deploy the sample.

+#### New

+It is highly encouraged when testing the driver to use [DevGen](https://learn.microsoft.com/en-us/windows-hardware/drivers/devtest/devgen) to create a SW device.

+__DevGen Usage Example__

+1. From a terminal on test computer go to the WDK tools path and run `.\devgen /add /bus SWD /hardwareid root\defect_toastmon`. ***If WDK is not available on test computer, simply copy over `devgen.exe`***

+2. There is now a `Generic software device` available in the system. ***Use Device Manager as a simple means to inspect.***

+3. Now that there is a device with the appropriate hardware id, deploy/install driver sample accordingly.

+> Note: Use `.\devgen /remove "<Device instance path>"` to remove SW device (the path can be copied from Device Manager).
+>
+> Device instance path example `"SWD\DEVGEN\{D0299946-2EC2-C146-B00B-E01144166F8B}"`

 ## Test the sample

 See [How to test a driver at runtime](https://docs.microsoft.com/windows-hardware/drivers/develop/how-to-test-a-driver-at-runtime-from-a-command-prompt) for details on how to run tests on the Toastmon driver.